KwoczakPatryk/KwoczakPatryk/README.md

-- 🔭 I’m currently working on numerically finding coexistence regions for periodic attractors of the Henon Map.
+- 🔭 I worked on numerically finding coexistence regions for periodic attractors of the Henon Map.

 - 🌱 I’m currently learning Computational Neuroscience from Coursera offered by the University of Washington